-Note: If you need the procedures for petitioning for an alternative apportionment formula, refer to Illinois Income Tax Regulations, Section 100.3390, or contact the department for further information.
+Note: Your request for an alternative apportionment formula must follow the requirements of the Illinois Income Tax Regulations, Section 100.3390.
+See the regulations or contact the department for further information.

 If you receive permission to use an alternative formula, you must attach a copy of the letter granting permission to your Form IL-1065.